Karim El Hany

-Karim El Hany (born 12 January 1988) is a French footballer who currently plays as a midfielder for Mouloudia Oujda.
-Born in Sartène France, El Hany first started playing for Gazélec Ajaccio at the age of 19 before moving to rivals AC Ajaccio.
+Karim El Hany (born 12 January 1988) is a French professional footballer who plays as a midfielder for Mouloudia Oujda.
+He first started playing for Gazélec Ajaccio at the age of 19 before moving to rivals AC Ajaccio.

-Club career
+Career

-GFCO Ajaccio
+Gazélec Ajaccio

-El Hany's first experience in professional football was at the age of 19 when he joined Championnat de France amateur side GFCO Ajaccio. his first season as a youth started slowly with just 1 appearance all season but in the 2008-09 season he got a taste for first team football playing 18 games and scoring once.
-In his final season to be at GFCO Ajaccio, El Hany played 33 from 34 games and scored 7 times helping his team to 2nd place in the CFA groupe B.
+El Hany was bornBorn in Sartène, France.
+His first experience in professional football was at the age of 19 when he joined Championnat de France amateur side Gazélec Ajaccio. his first season as a youth started slowly with just 1 appearance all season but in the 2008-09 season he got a taste for first team football playing 18 games and scoring once.
+In his final season to be at Gazélec Ajaccio, El Hany played 33 from 34 games and scored 7 times helping his team to 2nd place in the CFA groupe B.

 AC Ajaccio

 At the start of the 2010-11 season, El Hany secured a free transfer to rival team AC Ajaccio.
 In his first season at AC Ajaccio, El Hany started a total of 11 games whilst coming on as a substitute a further 13 times.
 Although he didn't score, he did help Ajaccios promotion back to the Ligue 1.
 El Hany also played a further 5 games for AC Ajaccio in the Coupe de France and scored once.